Table of Contents

 About Naples (Napoli)

 When you search online for the “safest destinations for solo travellers” Naples, Italy definitely isn’t the first on the list.
-Naples has a long-standing reputation for being a dangerous city, mainly because of its association with the mafia and the city’s trash problem.
+Naples has a long-standing reputation for being a dangerous city and the city’s trash problem.
 One article even labelled Naples as “The Italian City Everyone Hates,” and another British newspaper, The Sun, ranked Naples as“One of the world’s top 10 dangerous cities, along side Raqqa in Syria”.
 But I couldn’t disagree more!
 In fact, Naples was the first European city I’ve ever travelled solo to and I even stayed there for about 2 months, volunteering for a local non-profit organization (to read more: “My IVHQ Experience: An Honest Review of my First Solo Volunteer Trip Abroad to Italy”).

 Personally, I felt just as safe as I did when travelling alone to any other part of the world and incorporated the exact same safety measures as I always do on all my solo travels (read: “Top 11 Safety Tips From A Female Solo Traveller”).
 But to stay on the side of caution, I reached out to a risk assessment company for their services and paid for a safety report on Naples, Italy.
 Even though I felt very safe as a solo female traveller when I was there a couple years ago, I wanted to be completely sure that there weren’t any alarming security issues before recommending it to other solo travellers.
 Here are the current findings, FYI the report was conducted on July 2018 – Naples, Italy – A Safety Risk Assessment Report July 2018.